lumtis/lumtis/README.md

--> I worked +5 years with Blockchain technology and +3 years with Golang
+-> I've been working +5 years with Blockchain technology and +3 years with Golang

 -> I like simplicity and reusability